harvard-lil/capstone/capstone/capweb/templates/docs/03_learning_tracks/01_APIs/02_api_tutorial.md

 Notation, and we'll look into that soon.
 You probably also recognized some of the terms on the left, such as cases, jurisdictions, courts, etc. Each is the name of an API [endpoint]({% docs_url 'glossary' %}#def-endpoint), through which you receive one type of data.
-For example, to find a court, you might use the *courts* endpoint.
+For example, to find a court, you might use the `/courts` endpoint.
 Click on the URL to the right of "courts."

     {